 Concrete examples

-Due diligence may reveal issues such as undisclosed debts, pending litigation or environmental liabilities, which could affect the decision to purchase or the purchase price.
+Due diligence may reveal issues such as undisclosed debts, pending litigation, or environmental liabilities, which could affect the decision to purchase or the purchase price.

 Valorization techniques

-Profit multiples
+Earnings multiples

 This method uses a multiple of the company's net income to estimate its value.
 For example, if a company has net income of $1 million and the multiple is 5, its value is $5 million.